Modified on: Fri, 18 Sep, 2020 at 2:16 PM

 US: Verizon FiOS, AT&T Fiber, Earthlink, CenturyLink, Crown Castle Fiber, and Frontier Communications.

 Canada: Bell Canada, Rogers Communications, Telus Internet, and MNSi Telecom

 UK: Virgin Media Fibre DOCSIS 3, BT Fibre Optic, Sky Fibre Optic, and TalkTalk Fibre Optic

-Note: AT&T Fiber and Google Fiber both use their devices provided to authenticate the network so they are treated as combination modem/routers and will need to be placed before Winston.
-Combo device support article
+Note: AT&T Fiber and Google Fiber both use their devices to authenticate the network, so they are treated as combination modem/routers and will need to be placed before Winston.
+Installing Winston

 If you're unable to resolve the Winson Dashboard you will need to log into your router and set the primary DNS to 192.168.102.1 with no secondary or tertiary DNS set.